Acquired

 by Pierre Montale

 Montale Wood and Spices is an Eau de Parfum launched in 2005, created by Pierre Montale.
-The fragrance settles into a heart of Incense, Sandalwood, and Vetiver.
+Wood and Spices settles into a heart of Incense, and dries down to a base of Sandalwood and Vetiver.
+Montale's Wood and Spices carries an Acquired verdict, a woody-led wear.

 This one's a divisive Montale.
 What it promises on the tin - wood and spices - it delivers for some, but for others, it's a screechy floral mess, a generic freshie, or even worse, a whiff of cat pee.
 A chaotic opening often gives way to a pleasant, well-performing drydown, if you can stick it out.
 Definitely not a blind buy.